 PLC software usually has simulation packages that will run code without a real PLC.
 When this is used, there are no physical inputs and outputs connected, so virtual addresses need to be substituted for real ones.
 “Aliasing” (linking) tags to other addresses is possible on some platforms, or routines also can be written that map one address to another.
 These routines can be disabled or deleted when simulation is complete.

 Even when this is done, it is difficult to make simulated input/output (I/O) values react like real devices by toggling bits and changing numbers by hand.
 Because of this, simulation routines are often written to provide feedback like “real” I/O.

 Machine vision has had software simulators that process saved images without a physical camera for a long time.
 Programmers can use this to set up tools sensors before implementing the system.
 Images should be captured under a variety of lighting conditions and in various positions.

-When the output is activated, it is linked to a tag named “Digital_OutputCard_Pt.3,” which can drive the simulation code in Figure 2.
+Figure 2: In this timer simulation, when the output is activated, it is linked to a tag named “Digital_OutputCard_Pt.3” which can drive the simulation code.
+Courtesy: Automation Consulting[/caption]